HippoCampusRobotics/fav_docs/_sources/installation/start_the_simulation.rst.txt

 spawn_vehicle.launch
    Spawns the BlueROV model.
 The model files are in :file:`fav_sim/models/bluerov`.
 This launch setup requires :code:`gazebo` to be already running.
 Otherwise no vehicle can be spawned.

+simulation.launch
+   Includes :file:`gazebo_apriltag_tank_world.launch` and :file:`spawn_vehicle.launch`.
+So instead of starting the others separately, it is possible to just launch this launch file.

 keyboard_control.launch
    Starts a node to control the BlueROV via keyboard input.
 This launch setup requires :code:`gazebo` to be running and an already spawned BlueROV vehicle.
 Otherwise no vehicle can be controlled.